 [ft,rmse] = sinefit(...) returns the root-mean-square error of the residuals of y after removing the sinusoidal fit.
 This is one measure of how well the sinusoid fits the data, but for a more in-depth understanding of the uncertainties, including uncertainties in the timing, see sinefit_bootstrap.

 Example 1a: Fit a sinusoid to toy data

 In this example we'll make up some data with known parameters, then use sinefit to fit a sinusoid to the data.
 Let's assume you have 100 measurements taken between Jan 1, 2005 and today.
 Use sineval to generate a sinudoid of 75 unit amplitude, having a maximum value on day 123 of each year (July 5), and a long-term linear trend of -2.2 units per year.
 Note that in sineval we'll also have to enter a somewhat strange value of 5e3, which is just the y-intercept at year zero, but is not very meaningful to us in the 21st century.

 To make it more of a challenge for sinefit, we'll also add gaussian noise that has a standard deviation of 36 units.
 (This is an appreciable amount of noise relative to the 75 unit amplitude of the sinusoid.)

 Believe it or not, that dataset is sinusoidal.
-If you have Matlab version R2014b or later, you can see for yourself by plotting the data as a function of day of year:
+It's easier to see the sinusoidal nature if we use doy to plot all the data as a function of day of year: